-All Honors candidates submit an initial titled, one-paragraph thesis abstract of 250 words or less to Academic Services by the date listed on the Honors Timeline Checklist.
-Abstracts must be sent in Microsoft Word (.docx) format by email to academicservices@bates.edu.
+All Honors candidates submit an initial titled, one-paragraph thesis abstract of 250 words or less to by the date listed on the Honors Timeline Checklist.
+Abstracts must be submitted via the Thesis Abstract Submission webform on the Honors website.